Fundraising to support CARA's work

 - Set a target and tell people about it.
 Aim high!
 Be proud of what you are doing - you are not asking for money for yourself but to help victims and survivors of sexual violence and child sexual abuse.

-- Create a fundraising page through Virgin Money Giving and click on "Start Fundraising".
+- Create a fundraising page through Just Giving and click on "Fundraise for us".
 Make sure your page is compelling and explains your motivation.

 - Ask everyone you know to sponsor you - friends, work colleagues, family, school, neighbours - and ask them to ask their contacts too.
 Start early and time your donation requests - people are more likely to be generous after payday.
 Start high - ask close friends and family to donate first as other people may then match their generosity.